ResetXPDR/MSFS_AutoFPS/README.md

   - Use Expert Options
     - Non-Expert Mode (unchecked and default)
       - Allows the app to use default settings in conjunction with your chosen target FPS that should produce good automated FPS tracking, provided you have set reasonable MSFS TLOD, OLOD and Cloud settings and a realistic FPS target within your system's performance capability.
-      - The app will first attempt to automatically detect if an FPS cap is use by checking to see if the FPS matches the target FPS over a 10 second period at the end of the initial 30 second settling period.
-      - If an FPS cap is detected, the FPS Cap TLOD automation method will be used with the following settings:
-        - Auto Target FPS - disabled and hidden as a user-specified FPS cap is in use
-        - LOD Step - 5
-        - TLOD Base Min - VFR 50% of your current MSFS TLOD setting, IFR 25%
-        - TLOD Top Min - VFR 150% of your current MSFS TLOD setting, IFR 100%
-        - TLOD Base Extra - enabled with an x2 multiplier
-        - TLOD Top Extra - enabled with an x2 multiplier
-        - Mtns - disabled
-      - Otherwise, FPS Sensitivity will be used with the following settings:
+      - The following settings will be used:
-        - Auto Target FPS - user selectable.
-Enabling automatically disables Extra due to automation control ambiguity
+        - Target FPS option, graphics mode and value - user selectable.
+Enabling Auto automatically disables Extra due to automation control ambiguity
+        - VFR or IFR flight type - user selectable
+        - TLOD Automation Method - FPS Sensitivity
         - FPS Sensitivity - 5%
         - TLOD Base Min - VFR 100% of your current MSFS TLOD setting, IFR 50%
+        - Alt TLOD Base - VFR 100 ft, IFR 1000 ft
         - TLOD Top Max - VFR 300% of your current MSFS TLOD setting, IFR 200%
         - Alt TLOD Top - VFR 1000 ft, IFR 2000 ft
+        - Alt TLOD Top - internally calculated to achieve a maximum recommended descent rate of 1350 fpm for VFR and 2000 fpm for IFR.
-        - TLOD Base Extra - enabled with an x2 multiplier, unless Auto Target FPS is enabled then disabled
+        - TLOD Base Extra - enabled with an x4 multiplier, unless Auto Target FPS is enabled then disabled
         - Mtns - disabled
-      - Common to both automation methods:
         - Night÷2 - enabled
-        - VFR or IFR flight type - user selectable
-        - Alt TLOD Base - VFR 100 ft, IFR 1000 ft
-        - Alt TLOD Top - internally calculated to achieve a maximum recommended descent rate of 1350 fpm for VFR and 2000 fpm for IFR.
         - Auto OLOD - enabled and VFR 150% of your current MSFS OLOD setting, IFR 100%
         - VRAM+ - enabled,
           - Only functional if GPU-Z is running.
           - Imposes different auto settings reduction settings, namely Floor: off and Recovery: Ground with 5% VRAM reduction achieved.
-          - Can be disabled by unchecking VRAM+.
+          - Can be disabled by temporarily checking Expert Options, selecting Off in the VRAM+ dropdown control, then unchecking Expert Options.
         - MSFS 2020 only
           - Decrease Cloud Quality
             - enabled by default and uses the GPU load activation method if GPU-Z is found to be running, otherwise the TLOD activation method is used.